Samuel Huntington (Connecticut politician): Governor of Connecticut

-In 1785, Huntington built his mansion house just off the green in Norwichtown, Connecticut at what is now 34 East Town Street and the current headquarters of United and Community Family Services, Inc. In 1785, he was elected as lieutenant governor of Connecticut, serving with Governor Matthew Griswold.
+In 1785, Huntington built his mansion house just off the green in Norwichtown, Connecticut at what is now 34 East Town Street Gov. Samuel Huntington House and the current headquarters of United and Community Family Services, Inc. In 1785, he was elected as lieutenant governor of Connecticut, serving with Governor Matthew Griswold.
 In 1786, he became governor.
 He remained in charge of the Supreme Court during his tenure as lieutenant governor but vacated that position upon election to governor.

 In his first year as governor, in a reprise of his efforts in Congress, he brokered the Treaty of Hartford that resolved western land claims between New York and Massachusetts.
 In 1787, he lent his support to the Northwest Ordinance that completed the national resolution of these issues.
 In 1788, he presided over the Connecticut Convention that was called to ratify the United States Constitution.
 In later years he saw the transition of Connecticut into a U.S. state.
 He resolved the issue of a permanent state capital at Hartford and oversaw the construction of the state house.

-He received two electoral votes in the first U.S. presidential election.
+He received two electoral votes from his home state, Connecticut, in the first U.S. presidential election.

 He was again a member of the Connecticut Supreme Court of Errors from 1794 until his death.